 People expect their leaders to be enthusiastic, energetic, and positive about the future.
 It’s not enough for a leader to have a dream.
 A leader must be able to communicate the vision in ways that encourage people to sign on for the duration and excite them about the cause.
 Although the enthusiasm, energy, and positive attitude of an exemplary leader may not change the content of work, they certainly can make the context more meaningful.
 Whatever the circumstances, when leaders breathe life into peoples’ dreams and aspirations, those people are much more willing to enlist in the movement.

 Emotions are contagious, and positive emotions resonate throughout an organization and into relationships with other constituents.
-To get extraordinary things done in extraordinary times, leaders must inspire optimal performance—and that can only be fueled with positive emotions.
+To get extraordinary things done in extraordinary times, leaders must inspire optimal performance—and that can only be fuelled with positive emotions.

 To enlist in a common cause, people must believe that the leader is competent to guide them where they’re headed.
 They must see the leader as having relevant experience and sound judgment.
 If they doubt the person’s abilities, they’re unlikely to join in the crusade.